 Who Won the Russo-Japanese War?

-The question of who won the Russo-Japanese war is easily answered: the Japanese stunned the world with a complete and dominant victory over the Russians.
+The Japanese stunned the world and definitively answered the question of who won the Russo-Japanese war with a complete and dominant victory over the Russians.
+Russia lost two of its three naval fleets and saw no path to victory following the Battle Tsushima.

 After the Battle of Tsushima both countries were eager to end the conflict.
 Despite the Japanese domination, the heavy casualties on both sides and the massive economic cost of financing the war was draining both nations.